-6.2 Linking to the Medical Conditions File
+6.1 Linking to the Medical Conditions PUF

-The condition-event link file (CLNK) provides a link from MEPS event files to the 2020 Medical Conditions File.
-When using the CLNK, data users/analysts should keep in mind that (1) conditions are self-reported, (2) there may be multiple conditions associated with a prescribed medicine purchase, and (3) a condition may link to more than one prescribed medicine purchase or any other type of purchase.
-Users should also note that not all prescribed medicine purchases link to the condition file.
+The condition-event link PUF (CLNK) provides a link from MEPS event PUFs to the 2022 Medical Conditions PUF.
+When using the CLNK PUF, analysts should keep in mind that (1) conditions are self-reported, (2) there may be multiple conditions associated with a prescribed medicine purchase, and (3) a condition may link to more than one prescribed medicine purchase or any other type of purchase.
+Analysts should also note that not all prescribed medicine purchases link to the Medical Conditions PUF.

-6.3 Longitudinal Analysis
+6.2 Longitudinal Analysis

-Panel-specific longitudinal files are available for downloading in the data section of the MEPS website.
-For all three panels (Panel 23, Panel 24, and Panel 25), the longitudinal file comprises MEPS survey data obtained in Rounds 1 through 5 of the panel and can be used to analyze changes over a two-year period.
-In addition, for Panel 23 a file representing a three-year period will also be established.
-Variables in the file pertaining to survey administration, demographics, employment, health status, disability days, quality of care, patient satisfaction, health insurance, and medical care use and expenditures were obtained from the MEPS full-year Consolidated files from the two years covered by that panel.
+Panel-specific longitudinal files can be downloaded from the data section of the MEPS website.
+For all three panels (Panel 24, Panel 26, and Panel 27), the longitudinal file comprises MEPS data obtained in all rounds of the panel and can be used to analyze changes over the entire length of the panel.
+Variables in the file pertaining to survey administration, demographics, employment, health status, disability days, quality of care, patient satisfaction, health insurance, and medical care use and expenditures were obtained from the MEPS Consolidated PUFs from the years covered by that panel.